 And you, Bethlehem Ephrathah – you should have been the lowest of the clans of Judah-from you [he] shall emerge for Me, to be a ruler over Israel; and his origin is from of old, from days of yore

 So, let’s look at these passages a little closer.
 Before I do that, there are few things I need to stress to begin with.
-Firstly, as you can see this is not an exact quote of Micah 5:2, but the author of Matthew paraphrases when he says: you are by no means least among the rulers of Judah while Micah reports: you are too small to be among the thousands of Judah and of course you are too small ≠ by no means least.
+Firstly, as you can see this is not an exact quote of Micah 5:2, but the author of Matthew paraphrases it.
+For instance, when the says: you are by no means least among the rulers of Judah, Micah reports: you are too small to be among the thousands of Judah and of course you are too small ≠ by no means least.
+Secondly, the phrase which Matthew uses here: who will shepherd my people Israel does not come from the prophet Micah.
+Instead, the phrase that is not mentioned in Micah is actually taken from 2 Samuel 5:2.
 Not only this, but Matthew 2:6 also ignores the final part of this which reports: “his origin is from of old, from days of yore.”
 Despite this, many Christians insist this is talking about Jesus being eternal by citing John 8:58 (which I will go through below).
 So aside from these issues, this leaves the question: is this a prophecy which says the Messiah will be born in Bethlehem?

 To answer this, I will direct you to an excellent blog post which goes though this in more detail, including an analysis of each Hebrew word.
 But to summarise, a good translation of Micah 5:2 is: